-Why enroll in our Cyber Intelligence Initiative seminars?
+Why enroll in our Cyber Intelligence Initiative webinars?

 Our Cyber Intelligence Initiative (Ci2): preparing today’s leaders to meet tomorrow’s threats.
 We created our Ci2 professional education program to teach business and government executives how to utilize intelligence tools and cyber capabilities.
-Once armed with this knowledge, these professionals are ready to proactively protect their organizations from cyber threats.
+Once armed with this knowledge, these professionals are ready to protect their organizations from cyber threats proactively.

 Our is not solely academic knowledge; it was designed by top security experts to educate government and corporate leaders to uncover, respond, and protect their organizations in today’s increasingly complex cyber intelligence landscape.
 They impart knowledge through our professional education seminars on topics like cyber intelligence analysis, cyber terrorism, and cyber strategy development.
 Our seminars include Cyber Security and incorporate elements of Intelligence and Statecraft.